conselio/jeedom_mysensors/README.md

 Data type is not needed and sensor types must be more globals (ie. IR_SEND must become REMOTE, no type, no reference to a technology)

 Load sketch with avrdude

+Send sensor name in presentation payload

+Send the power source by node, maybe in battery